mikrostew/badash/README.md

 `--show-output` By default, command output is hidden unless it returns an error code.
 This option will also show the command output if the command is successful.

+`--hide-args` By default, the command and all arguments are shown in the spinner text.
+This option hides the arguments, and replaces them with `[args hidden]`.

 Example:

 ```bash